Service Dog Department

 - Spay or neuter service dog

-- VA verification of PTSD or other mental issues from a combat related circumstance
+- VA verification of combat related PTSD or other mental issues

 - Allow the Wounded Veterans Foundation to share your story on the website for supporters to follow.

 - ***If you currently do not own a dog DO NOT PURCHASE A DOG FOR TRAINING!
-If this happens, the application will be immediately canceled.***
+If this occurs, the application will be immediately void.***